-Jesus was not glad that Lazarus was dead, rather He was glad that this situation would build His disciples' faith in Him when His crucifixion comes - the power over death.
+Jesus was not glad that Lazarus was dead, rather He was glad that this situation would build His disciples' faith in Him when His crucifixion comes - His power over death.

 We have many jokes about this "Doubting Thomas."
 He always gets a bum rap for being analytical.
-Yes, we cannot say much about his faith, but his love for Jesus was stronger than any other disciples that he was willing to die with Jesus.
+Yes, we cannot say much about his faith, but his love for Jesus was stronger than any other disciples'.
+So much that he was willing to die with Jesus.
 Great devotion and great despondency at the same time.

-Before you knock Thomas' faith, see if you can match his love for Jesus.
+Before you discount Thomas' faith, see if you can match his love for Jesus.
 You may say, "When they crucified Jesus, Thomas didn't die with Him."
-No, he hightailed like the rest of the disciples.
+No, he hightailed out of the Garden of Gethsemane like the rest of the disciples.
 But later on he DID die for Jesus as a martyr.

 You may say that you are willing to die for Jesus.
-That is good.
+That's good.
 But can you say, "I am willing to live for Jesus"?
 Most of us live for ourselves, for our own goals, for our own pleasure, for our own material possessions, for our own financial gains, for our own carnal desires, and for our own physical gratification over building and expanding the Kingdom of God.
 Many of us think that it is someone else's job.
 Try that excuse when you see Jesus.

 Instead of thinking, "I don't like this preacher.
 He is convicting me."
 Wait a minute, I cannot convict you, it is the Holy Spirit's job.
-If the Holy Spirit is convicting you, what do you do?
-Obey Him.
+If the Holy Spirit is convicting you, what do you need to do?
+Repent and obey Him.